What Is a Web Server?

 A web server might also cache content to speed delivery of commonly requested content.
 This process is also known as web acceleration.

 Do Web Servers Need Public IP Addresses?

-In order to be accessed by users outside its network, a web server needs a public IP address.
-To improve security, however, web servers are often “hidden” behind a proxy or load balancer.
-Most large sites have multiple web servers with load balancer to distribute traffic across them.
-It’s also possible for multiple websites to share the public IP address of a single web server, and the load balancer then uses information in the request URL to determines which site the client request receives the client request.
+To be accessed by users outside its network, a web server needs a public IP address.
+To improve security, however, web servers are often “hidden” behind a proxy server or load balancer.
+Most large sites have multiple web servers, with load balancers to distribute traffic across them.
+It’s also possible for multiple websites to share the public IP address of a single web server, and the load balancer then uses information in the request URL to determine which site receives the client request.